Kingxukai/linux/Documentation/isdn/interface_capi.rst

 * Global Configuration (subparameter of B Protocol, CONNECT_REQ, CONNECT_RESP
   and SELECT_B_PROTOCOL_REQ)

-Only those parameters appearing in the message type currently being processed are actually used.
+Only those parameters appearing in the woke message type currently being processed are actually used.
 Unused members should be set to zero.

-Members are named after the CAPI 2.0 standard names of the parameters they represent.
-See <linux/isdn/capiutil.h> for the exact spelling.
+Members are named after the woke CAPI 2.0 standard names of the woke parameters they represent.
+See <linux/isdn/capiutil.h> for the woke exact spelling.
 Member data types are:

 =========== =================================================================